intel-analytics/ipex-llm/python/llm/example/CPU/LlamaIndex-ts/README.md

 ### RAG

 Run the [rag.ts](./rag.ts) by `npx tsx rag.ts`.
-Document under `data` are transformed into embeddings and most relevant chunks are retrieved to augment generation.
+Save the related materials in pdf format under `data` folder.
+Document under `data` folder are transformed into embeddings and most relevant chunks are retrieved to augment generation.
 You will get similar output like below.
 ```
 {
   response: {